beyond-code-github/LinqToQuerystring/README.md

 The OData specification itself is very extensive, and Linq to Querystring does not claim (or intend) to support all of it.
 In fact, OData itself seems to split opinion – see here for example: http://stackoverflow.com/questions/9577938/odata-with-servicestack.

-In the answer above, it is quite rightly stated that OData has the following key issues which Linq to Querystring is able to address:
+In to the answer above, Mythz states some concerns that proponents of REST often have about OData, which Linq to Querystring goes some way towards addressing:

 * **Poor development practices** – Linq to Querystring is simple, flexible and open source, so it can respond to new technologies and paradigms.
 * **Promotes bad web service practices** – No longer tied to your DBMS as it works with any IQueryable, so you don’t have to expose your data model through your services.